carmen-timpau/BBO-Capstone-Project/model_cards/model_card_B.md

 <ins>**Performance Results:** </ins>

+For each function, a complete summary of GP kernel ablation study results was printed, followed a complete summary of acquisition ablation study results and finally a printed summary with the next-query point input coordinates, along with the selected GP kernel, acqusition function used.
+This makes the ML model highly transparent and interpretable, as all decision can be justified based on chosen performance/ranking metrics and the results obtained.

 This BO ML model deployed in Week 6 of the BBO capstone project managed to further maximise 4 out of 8 black-box functions, specifically Functions 2, 4, 5, 6.

 <br>